DipalModi18/CrackingTheCodingInterviewPractice/recursion/README.md

     const solutionToSubproblem = sumTo(n-1)
     return solutionToSubproblem + n
 ```
+we took the solution to our subproblem and found how it’s used to solve the original problem.
+This is known as finding the recurrence

 - We need to add base case to stop it
 To pick up a base case, think of the following: